 Lets talk about the Elephant in the Room: can you trust a real estate agent?

-I’ve been working on an exciting project over the last couple of months, it’s a podcast that explores buyer behaviour and we’ve been interviewing sales agents and auctioneers to find out the specific strategies and tactics they employ to influence property buyers.
+I’ve been working on an exciting project over the last 12 months, it’s a podcast that explores buyer behaviour and we’ve been interviewing sales agents and auctioneers to find out the specific strategies and tactics they employ to influence property buyers.
 It’s really got me pondering the question: can you trust a real estate agent?
 I thought I knew all the tricks but I’ve been amazed at what I’ve learnt!

 The podcast is called The Elephant in the Room and you’ll find the link here: The Elephant In The Room Property Podcast